KevinKra/My_notes/DS_ALGs/Foundation/README.md

 Modules also support the use of mixins in Ruby.
 A mixin is a Ruby facility to create multiple inheritance.
 If a class inherits functionality from more than one class, we speak of multiple inheritance.

+### Duck Typing

+- With normal typing, _suitability is determined by an objects type._ IN duck typing, an objects suitability is determined by the presence of certain methods and properties, rather than the type of the object itself.

 ### Questions

 - Explain the features of a constructor.